 - 1. Students should report summons to the program director as soon as possible. - 2.
 Program faculty will inform the student of the academic material that needs to be covered.
 All quizzes and exams will be given to the student to get caught up. - 3.
-Clinical internship missed in most cases cannot be made up.
-(All absences, regardless of reason, can result in the student becoming ineligible for CCI examination)
+Clinical time missed in most cases cannot be made up.
+(All absences, regardless of reason, can result in the student becoming ineligible for ARDMS Board examinations during that year.)